spectrochempy/spectrochempy/docs/devguide/contributing_docstring.rst

 Section 5: see also
 ~~~~~~~~~~~~~~~~~~~

-This section is used to let users know about pandas functionality
+This section is used to let users know about spectrochempy functionality
 related to the one being documented.
 In rare cases, if no related methods
 or functions can be found at all, this section can be skipped.